 A large pond, once known as Oak Street Lake and later known as Hartmann’s Pond was named for Hartmann.
 His home and businesses were located adjacent to the pond on Lake Street.
 The pond supplied the Suffolk County Ice Company with ice each winter.
-A June 3, 1902 story in the Brooklyn Daily Eagle contains a description of the pond and Hartman’s businesses.
+(Today, the area around the lake is named Peterkin Park.)

 Hartmman’s Pond, which is owned by Jacob Hartmann, a bottler of beer and mineral waters, is situated a few hundred feet north of Oak Street or what has long been known as “the new road” and about one quarter mile east of the village proper.
 The pond is a little more than an acre in size and is fed by springs that flow through the woods north of the railroad track.
 The pond is surrounded by a grove in which is the residence and grounds of the owner.
 On the banks of the pond are buildings used by Mr Hartmann for his bottling establishment.

-The story goes on to say that NYC may buy the pond and use it as an extension of their water system.
+The story goes on to say that Brooklyn may buy the pond and use it as an extension of their water system.
 Hartman sold the business less than five months after this story was printed so it could very well have been the reason he sold out.
 The October 13, 1902 issue of the Brooklyn Daily Eagle reported the sale.

-Jacob Hartman, for a long period proprietor of the Suffolk County Bottling Works and the Suffolk County Ice Company has sold both enterprises to George L Lyons of Coney Island and is to retire from active business.
+Jacob Hartman, for a long period proprietor of the Suffolk County Bottling Works and the Suffolk County Ice Company has sold both enterprises to George Lyons of Coney Island and is to retire from active business.
 Mr. Hartman is a German by birth, but came to this country when a young man, and by hard work, thrift and enterprise has accumulated a comfortable fortune.

 Approximately one year later, on October 4, 1903, the Brooklyn Daily Eagle reported that Lyons had failed to meet the mortgage payments to Hartmann and the property was seized and offered for sale.